Princelohia9910/CMP-Bookx/README.md

+Here is an updated version of your README file with a section added for a video demo:

 # 📚 CMP-Bookpedia

 CMP-Bookpedia is a mobile application that allows users to search, explore, and save their favorite books.
 It provides book details, including synopsis, ratings, and different language versions.